 Proposal costs for A&E contractors can vary based on factors like the size of the contract, complexity of the proposal and scope, and whether or not an interview is required.
 In general, for larger contracts, a range of 1 to 2 percent of potential contract value is used as a target for proposal costs.
-12 To avoid underestimating these costs, this analysis estimates firms spend 2.5 percent of the total value of a contract on business development during the procurement process, including SOQ preparation, interviewing, and contract negotiation.
-13 As shown in Table 1, the
+To avoid underestimating these costs, this analysis estimates firms spend 2.5 percent of the total value of a contract on business development during the procurement process, including SOQ preparation, interviewing, and contract negotiation .
+As shown in Table 1, the average contract value is \$13 million.

-12 This estimate is based on experience with preparing proposals and SOQs, peer reviewed literature, and is also consistent with some available guidelines.
-See, for example, https://www.proposalworks.com/pre-proposal-writing-tips/budget or https://www.ociwins.com/government-proposal-consultants/cost-prepare-proposal/ average contract value is \$13 million.
 If business development costs are 2.5 percent of total contract value, this equals \$324,000 per contract.
 Industry literature summarized in section 3.1 suggests this is at the high end of spending on A&E proposals when costly competitive analyses are required.
 Therefore, it should serve as a representative, conservatively high estimate.